vinitsangwan/vinitsangwan/README.md

 ### 🚀 About Me

-- 🔭 I’m currently working on [add your current project or job]
+- 🔭 I’m currently working on my skills development in world of full stack development .
-- 🌱 I’m learning [add what you're learning now]
+- 🌱 I’m currenly learning JS and C++.
-- 👯 I’m looking to collaborate on [e.g. open source projects, community stuff etc.]
+- 👯 I’m looking to collaborate on e.g. open source projects, community stuff etc.
-- 📫 How to reach me: [email / link etc.]
+- 📫 How to reach me: email:vinitsangwan1619235@gmailcom.
-- ⚡ Fun fact: [something fun about you]

 ---